captbaritone/jerkll/readme.md

 * Create your pages as `.md` files. `/index.md` will be your default page.
 * Link to other pages: `#path/to/markdown/file`.
 * For local development, issue `python -m SimpleHTTPServer`.
-Asynchronous loading of files is prohibited via the `file:///` protocol.
+Asynchronous loading of files via the `file:///` protocol is prohibited.

 ### Format